NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Furious Focus.md

 **Prerequisites** Vicious Swing
 * * *
 You've learned to maintain your balance even when swinging furiously.
-When you make a [[Feats/Vicious Swing|Vicious Swing]] with a melee weapon you're wielding in two hands, it counts as one attack toward your multiple attack penalty instead of two.
+When you make a [[Vicious Swing|Vicious Swing]] with a melee weapon you're wielding in two hands, it counts as one attack toward your multiple attack penalty instead of two.

 *Source: Pathfinder Player Core*
 *ORC*